Violin Concerto (Sibelius): III. Allegro, ma non tanto

-The final movement opens with four bars of rhythmic percussion, with the lower strings playing 'eighth note – sixteenth note – sixteenth note' figures.
+Tovey describes the final movement as a "polonaise for polar bears".
+It opens with four bars of rhythmic percussion, with the lower strings playing 'eighth note – sixteenth note – sixteenth note' figures.
 The violin boldly enters with the first theme on the G string.
 This first section offers a complete and brilliant display of violin gymnastics with up-bow staccato double-stops and a run with rapid string-crossing, then octaves, that leads into the first tutti.

-The second theme is taken up by the orchestra and is almost a waltz; the violin takes up the same theme in variations, with arpeggios and double-stops.
+The second theme in G minor is taken up by the orchestra and is almost like a waltz; the violin takes up the same theme in variations, with arpeggios and double-stops.
 Another short section concluding with a run of octaves makes a bridge into a recapitulation of the first theme.

-Clarinet and low brass introduce the final section.
+The second theme is restated, this time in D minor, before leading to the final section introduced by the clarinets and low brass.
 A passage of harmonics in the violin precedes a sardonic passage of chords and slurred double-stops.
 A passage of broken octaves leads to an incredibly heroic few lines of double-stops and leaping octaves.
-A brief orchestral tutti comes before the violin leads things to the finish with a D major scale up, returning down in flatted supertonic (then repeated).
-A flourish of ascending slur-separate sixteenth notes, punctuated by a resolute D from the violin and orchestra concludes the concerto.
+A brief orchestral tutti comes before the violin leads the concerto to the finish with a D major scale up, returning down in flatted supertonic (then repeated).
+A flourish of ascending slur-separate sixteenth notes, punctuated by a resolute D from the violin and orchestra, concludes the concerto.